 The Culinary Institute of America | Hyde Park Restaurants

-Another dinner place we can recommend is known for its great farm-to-table menu called the Terrapin in Rhinebeck.
-We had a terrific time there and especially the cocktails suggested by the waiter have been extraordinarily delicious!
+Another dinner spot we can recommend is the Terrapin in Rhinebeck, known for its excellent farm-to-table menu.
+We had a terrific time there, and the cocktails suggested by the waiter were extraordinarily delicious!
 Make sure to check it out!

 Gay Travel Dutchess County – from NYC to Mid-Hudson Valley and back